-Activities Method Results Working Group Organisation of the meetings, reimbursement of costs Exploratory work (survey and studies) Stakeholder survey Service contract Stakeholder survey was completed in early 2020; A service contract for an external study was launched in mid-2020, the inception and midterm reports were submitted in June and November, finalisation expected in Q1 2021.
+Activities Method Results Working Group Organisation of the meetings, reimbursement of costs ➢ Four meetings were organised, in February, May, September and December 2020 (one meeting in- person in Brussels, three meetings online).
+The approach 18 on presenting collective agreements on national websites was endorsed by the Group.
+Exploratory work (survey and studies) Stakeholder survey Service contract Stakeholder survey was completed in early 2020; A service contract for an external study was launched in mid-2020, the inception and midterm reports were submitted in June and November, finalisation expected in Q1 2021.
 Workshops Organisation of the meetings, reimbursement of costs Online workshop on social aspects of road transport was held in December 2020, attended by around 120 cross-sector participants, joined future activities were agreed on.
-Translation Contract with Translation Centre ▷ ELA Translation Facility became operational in mid- 2020, used by 21 Member States for translation of documents into 18 different EU languages plus a number of different non-EU languages in the areas of posting of workers, social security, free movement, and other topics. --
+Translation Contract with Translation Centre ▷ ELA Translation Facility became operational in mid- 2020, used by 21 Member States for translation of documents into 18 different EU languages plus a number of different non-EU languages in the areas of posting of workers, social security, free movement, and other topics.